selfsimilar/dicebear/apps/website/pages/licenses/index.md

 # Licenses

-While our code is MIT licensed, the designs are licensed under different licenses that the designers can choose themselves.
+While our code is MIT licensed, the avatar styles are licensed under different licenses that the artists can choose themselves.

 <Licenses />